Sdarot: History

 The site was established in January 2011 and began to provide pirated content with built-in Hebrew subtitles, with their goal being "making TV series accessible for all the population, without the need to pay huge amounts of money to TV corporations".

-During the years of its operation, the site changed its address several times following their battle against the copyright infringement "Zira", which they call "Ziba" (from the word: זיבי, Zibi, a slang insult in Hebrew).
-The site's has an application too that bypasses DNS blocking with a built-in VPN.
+During the years of its operation, the site changed its address several times following their battle against the copyright infringement company "Zira".
+The site's had an application that bypassed DNS blocking with a built-in VPN.

-On 11 March 2021, The site fell due to a fire that broke out at a server farm in France where some of the company's servers were stored.
+On 11 March 2021, the site went down due to a fire at a server farm in France where some of the company's servers were stored.
 The site was back online after two days.

 At the end of 2021, according to the site's statistics, the site crossed one billion views across all its content.